VedikaBehera/VedikaBehera/README.md

 🎓 Bachelor’s in Psychology | MBA from IIM Trichy <br>
 💻 Currently driving category growth at Swiggy,<br>
-deepening my knowledge of consumer behavior, 🛍️<br>
+deepening my knowledge of consumer behavior, <br>
-strategy, and marketing.
+🛍️ strategy, and marketing.